Types of Degrees Health Professions Majors Are Getting

 The following table lists how many health professions graduations there were in 2018-2019 for each degree level.

 |Education Level||Number of Grads|

 What Health Professions Majors Need to Know

-People with careers related to health professions were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, health professions majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Health Professions Majors

 This major prepares you for careers in which these knowledge areas are important:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.